indigo-dc/indigo-datacloud-releases/indigo1/onedata1.md

 <a id="id1"></a>
 ## Release Notes

-**Onedata** is a global data management system, providing easy access to distributed storage resources, supporting wide range of use cases from personal data management to data-intensive scientific computations.

-For quick overview of basic concepts and functionality check out our [Getting started](https://indigo-dc.gitbooks.io/onedata-documentation/content/doc/getting_started/what_is_onedata.html) section.
 <a id="id2"></a>

 ### What's new

 This release provides te following versions of the OneData framework:
 * Oneprovider 3.0.0.07
 * Onezone 3.0.0.07